Funding for EU students

 There are two doctoral training schemes open to UK/EU students: the Soft Matter and Functional Interfaces Centre for Doctoral Training and the Mathematical Modelling, Analysis and Computation (MAC-MIGS) Centre for Doctoral Training

-Applications are invited for up to three international Higgs Prize PhD Fellowships across theoretical physics, starting September 2023.
+Applications are invited for up to three international Higgs Prize PhD Studentships across theoretical physics, starting September 2024.
 We are particularly interested in recruiting students with a strong mathematical background who are passionate to study and explore the fundamental laws of Nature.

-The Prize will cover fees and a four-year stipend, matching the level of the UK Research Council Maintenance Allowance rates (£17,668 per annum), as well as research funds of £1.5k per annum to cover books, computing and conference costs.
+The Prize will cover fees and a tax-free four-year stipend, matching the level of the UK Research Council Maintenance Allowance rates (£18,622 per annum (23/24 rate), as well as research funds of £1.5k per annum to cover books, computing and conference costs.

 Applications are open to all students with no conditions on nationality.
 Furthermore, we value diversity, and strongly encourage female candidates and underrepresented groups to apply.